Steps for flying aircraft to New Zealand

 Check the goods in your aircraft do not pose a risk

-If you bring goods with a biosecurity risk, including food items, to New Zealand, you must declare them.
+If you bring goods that pose a biosecurity risk, including food items, to New Zealand, you must declare them.
 You may need to book a transitional facility where these goods can be inspected and managed before they are released to you.

 If your goods are transported in an air container or wood packaging, these may also have a biosecurity risk and need to be inspected or treated.
 Follow the steps to import: